-Axios interceptors are the default configurations that are added automatically to every request or response that a user receives.
-It is useful to check response status code for every response that is being received.
+Axios interceptors are default configurations that are added automatically to every request or response.
+They allow you to check response status codes, handle authentication tokens, and standardize error handling across your application.

-Interceptors are methods which are triggered before or after the main method.
-There are two types of interceptors:
+Interceptors are methods triggered before or after the main request or response.
+There are two types:

 import axios from 'axios'